florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/lcc/models.rst

 Annual insurance cost
 *********************
-Yearly insurance cost estimation provided by :cite:`gudmundsson:2013`, slight value adjustments applied from `Sunset aviation insurance <https://sunsetais.com/aircraft-hull-liability/>`_.
+The yearly insurance cost estimation as provided by :cite:`gudmundsson:2013`, a slight value adjustments is applied from `Sunset aviation insurance <https://sunsetais.com/aircraft-hull-liability/>`_.

 .. math::